IGZvictorfierro-zz/CallbacksToAsyncAwait/PITCHME.md

 Quick intro:

  * Is a new way to write asynchronous code.
- Previous options for asynchronous code are callbacks and promises.

  * Is actually built on top of promises.
  It cannot be used with plain callbacks or node callbacks.